With few mitigation measures, Tucson-area schools seeing 'uncontrolled spread' of COVID-19

 “Cases are spreading very rapidly,” McGovern said.
 “Delta is a different beast than what we were dealing with late last year, and the transmissibility is 10 times higher than what we were dealing with in the spring.”

-The district, like others, is not only handling the business of running schools and educating children at the capacity of a typical school year, but they also have to deal with the difficulty of numerous students needing intermittent periods of remote learning.
+The district, like others, is not only handling the business of running schools and educating children at the capacity of a typical school year, but it also has to deal with the difficulty of numerous students needing intermittent periods of remote learning.

 Penn says they’re making do, but that it’s a heavy workload.

-Last school year transmission within schools was relatively low, which experts say was due to all the mitigations measures, primarily universal masking and social distancing.
-Along with increasing outbreaks in schools, the state is seeing a rise in hospitalizations of children due to Covid-19 as well.
+Last school year, transmission within schools was relatively low, which experts say was due to all the mitigations measures, primarily universal masking and social distancing.
+Along with increasing outbreaks in schools, the state is seeing a rise in hospitalizations of children because of COVID-19 as well.

-Cases in children are rising due to the more contagious delta variant, “which now makes it far easier for children to infect each other through close transmission of respiratory droplets … and also to infect their teachers, the personnel at school and to bring that virus home and infect their families,” says Dr. Sean P. Elliott, emeritus professor of pediatrics at the University of Arizona College of Medicine and medical director of Infectious Diseases and Immunizations for the Arizona Chapter of the American Academy.
+Cases in children are rising because of the more contagious delta variant, “which now makes it far easier for children to infect each other through close transmission of respiratory droplets … and also to infect their teachers, the personnel at school and to bring that virus home and infect their families,” says Dr. Sean P. Elliott, emeritus professor of pediatrics at the University of Arizona College of Medicine.

 “All these are extreme, and these are kids who are highly productive, student athletes, you name it, who are now completely out of commission,” he said.

-As well, with 34 children in the state who have died of COVID-19, Arizona is second in the country for highest number of pediatric deaths, after Texas, Elliot said
+As well, with 34 children in the state who have died of COVID-19, Arizona is second in the country for highest number of pediatric deaths after Texas, Elliott said

 “I absolutely support it, as does the American Academy of Pediatrics, as does every scientific organization so far on record in this country,” he said.
 “The use of masks universally protects us from transmitting this disease.
 That’s how we can get through this pandemic.
 Absolutely, that’s what we need to do in the school setting.”

-Schools Chief Kathy Hoffman correlated the rise in pediatric COVID-19 cases and outbreaks in schools to the new law and called for it to be repealed, during a press conference on Aug.
-11.
+State schools chief Kathy Hoffman correlated the rise in pediatric COVID-19 cases and outbreaks in schools to the new law and during a press conference Aug.
+11 called for it to be repealed.

 Contact reporter Danyelle Khmara at dkhmara@tucson.com or 573-4223.
 On Twitter: @DanyelleKhmara